 The Part A portion of Medicare has around 479,000 beneficiaries enrolled in Mississippi.
-With approximately 442,000 enrolled residents, Part B covers a somewhat smaller number of people.
+With approximately 442,000 enrolled residents, Part B covers fewer people.
 About 87,000 of the state’s total beneficiaries qualify for the program due to disability, while the rest become eligible at 65.

 |Medicare Part A (Hospital Coverage)